 Possible Solutions:

 Who determines which disinfectants are appropriate?
-EPA Blood borne procedures

 Appropriate or approved disinfectants are determined by the EPA (U.S. Environmental Protection Agency), which oversees the registration of anti-microbial products.
 A list is provided by the Office of Pesticide Programs that provides the most recent information available from the EPA on registered anti-microbials.